 Myth #1: Let’s live together

-Living together before getting married is a good idea.
+Most people today believe that living together before getting married is a good idea.

 It is no longer uncommon for couples to live together before marriage.
 In fact, the opposite is true.
 Those couples who do not live together first are a smaller and smaller percentage of the population.